Establishing the Dark Matter Relic Density in an Era of Particle Decays: Concluding Remarks

 \section{Concluding Remarks}

 A myriad of scenarios exists in which the early universe is not immediately radiation dominated but goes through periods with expansion rates different to the commonly assumed relationship $H\propto T^2$.
 In this work we have focused on a previously unstudied case in which the early universe is dominated by some state $\phi$ which leads to a general expansion rate of the form $H\sim T^{2+n/2}$, but due to the fact that $\phi$ is decaying there is a subsequent transition to $H\sim T^4$.
-Notably, the form of the initial expansion rate leaves a lasting imprint on relic densities established while $H\propto T^4$, because the value of the exponent $n$ (for $H\sim T^{2+n/2}$) changes the temperature evolution of the Standard Model thermal bath.
-While freeze-out during reheating (\S\ref{3.2}) is largely insensitive to the initial expansion rate, the abundances of dark matter produced via freeze-in (\S\ref{3.1}) or non-thermal production without equilibrium (\S\ref{3.1}) are sensitive to the value of the exponent $n$.
+Notably, the form of the initial expansion rate leaves a lasting imprint on relic densities established while $H\propto T^4$, because the value of the exponent $n$ changes the temperature evolution of the Standard Model thermal bath

-The prospect of the dark matter relic abundance being established during a period of entropy injection following an early matter dominated era was originally studied in influential papers of Giudice, Kolb \& Riotto \cite{Giudice:2000ex} and Gelmini and Gondolo \cite{Gelmini:2006pw}.
-This was later adapted to the specific case of a period of decays following kination domination by Visinelli \cite{Visinelli:2017qga}.
+The prospect of the dark matter relic abundance being established during a period of entropy injection following an early matter dominated era was originally studied in influential papers of Giudice, Kolb \& Riotto \cite{Giudice:2000ex} and Gelmini \& Gondolo \cite{Gelmini:2006pw}.
+This was later adapted to the case of a period of decays following kination domination by Visinelli \cite{Visinelli:2017qga}.
 In this work we have further generalised to the case in which the initial epoch has a general expansion rate of the form $H\sim T^{2+n/2}$.
 We have highlighted how the choice of $n$ propagates into the cosmology of the era of significant entropy injection from $\phi$ decays and into calculations of the dark matter relic density.
-Reassuringly, for $n=-1$ we reproduce the expressions of \cite{Giudice:2000ex,Gelmini:2006pw} and for $n=2$ we reproduce the results of \cite{Visinelli:2017qga}.
+While freeze-out during reheating (\S\ref{3.2}) is largely insensitive to the initial expansion rate, the abundances of dark matter produced via freeze-in (\S\ref{3.1}) or non-thermal production without equilibrium (\S\ref{3.1}) are sensitive to the value of the exponent~$n$.